 Today we’d like to introduce you to Philip Nguyen.

 Growing up, I had always loved being creative.
 From sketching my favorite cartoon characters in elementary school to tinkering with Photoshop in high school, I always found myself enjoying the creative process.
 But I had never considered myself an artist much less have any thought of ever pursuing a creative career.
-Born and raised in Houston, Texas, I grew up in a very traditional household.
+Born and raised in Texas, I grew up in a very traditional household.
 My family immigrated to the United States, as refugees from the Vietnam War and worked tirelessly to try to make ends meet.
 I was brought up believing in the American dream; that a college education and a stable job was the pathway to success and fulfillment.
-So I got my degree in Computer Information Systems at the University of Houston and it wasn’t long until I found myself knee-deep in Corporate America.
-But very quickly, I realized that corporate life was not for me and that I needed to change things up.
+So I got my bachelor’s degree in Information Technology and it wasn’t long until I found myself knee-deep in the rat race of Corporate America.
+But very quickly, I realized that I was in the wrong line of work.
+I knew that I needed to find what my true calling was in life.

-After three grueling years in the corporate world, I decided to spontaneously quit my job in 2016, sold a bunch of my possessions, and set out on a three-month backpacking journey throughout Europe.
-It was initially meant as a sabbatical, a chance to see what else is out there with no clear goals really.
+In 2016, I decided to quit my job, got rid of bunch of my possessions, and set out on a three-month long backpacking journey throughout Europe.
+For me, it was period of discovery, a chance to see what else is out there with no clear goals.
 As I traveled to these amazing places, I started to take my photography, which was a very new hobby for me at the time, much more seriously.
 I found myself invigorated again, bringing me back to my younger days of being creative.
-In those three months alone, I developed a deep passion for photography and traveling and went from not knowing what the next chapter of my life would be to suddenly knowing exactly what I wanted to do with my life.
+What started out as a three month trip became a two year adventure.
+I developed a deep passion for photography and went from not knowing what the next chapter of my life would be to, suddenly, knowing exactly what I wanted to do.
 Long story short, the years following have been the most fun, challenging, and life-changing years of my life.
-At the end of 2018, I decided to move out to LA to push my career in photography even further and started to learn filmmaking.
+At the end of 2018, I decided to move out to LA to push my creative career even further and started to learn video production.
 In the process, I’ve discovered a newfound passion for visual storytelling and conveying emotion through both stills and motion.

 Alright, so let’s dig a little deeper into the story – has it been an easy path overall and if not, what were the challenges you’ve had to overcome?